 Autism and Wearable Tech – Life Skills and Emotional Recognition- Dr. Ned Sahin

-Dr Ned Sahin is an award-winning Harvard and MIT-trained neuroscientist and inventor, and he has been recognised as a “40 under 40” business leader by Boston Business Journal.
+Dr. Ned Sahin is an award-winning Harvard and MIT-trained neuroscientist and inventor, and he has been recognized as a “40 under 40” business leader by Boston Business Journal.
 He is considered a visionary on the future of the brain and neurotechnology.

 Author Quotes :